jiratouchmhp/terraform-ai-app/README.md

     terraform apply

-> First, you need to create an Azure Storage Account to store the state file.
-Run the following Terraform code without backend configuration to create the necessary resources:

-Run terraform init and terraform apply to create the storage account and container.
+> Run terraform init and terraform apply to create the storage account and container.

 > This configuration tells Terraform to use the Azure Storage Account for state management.
 The key parameter ("terraform.tfstate") specifies the name of the state file to store.

-Step 3: Reconfigure Terraform to Use the Backend
+**Reconfigure Terraform to Use the Backend**

 >Now that the backend is defined, run the following command to reconfigure Terraform to store state remotely: